rjpcasalino/blog_bt/src/posts/2024-10-26-Moby-Dick-or-The-Whale-or-We-Pray-4-U.md

 ---
-title: "Moby-Dick or The Whale orSomePostOnTheNetAboutAWhale"
+title: "Moby-Dick or The Whale or We Pray 4 U"
 layout: post
 ---
 			Ye two are the opposite poles of one thing; Starbuck is Stubb reversed, and Stubb is Starbuck;